doridoridoriand/surveiller/README.md

 ### Status Levels

-deadman-go uses four status levels to indicate target health:
+surveiller uses four status levels to indicate target health:

 - **OK**: Ping successful and RTT is within 25% of the configured timeout
 - **WARN**: Either: